KasperSkytte/MC-prediction/README.md

 | num_clusters_idec                | Number of IDEC clusters |
 | tolerance_idec                | The training of the IDEC model stops if less than 'tolerance_idec'\*100 percent taxa change cluster each iteration. |
 | splits                        | How to partition the data into training, validation, and testing sets.
 Must sum to <= 1 |

+splits: make sure the test data set has at least the same number of samples as the window size